metablaster/WindowsFirewallRuleset/Test/README.md

 **NOTE:** Not all tests will run clean and some unit tests do not run by default such as tests for experimental or unfinished code.

+These unit test are also referenced in debugger configuration which serves to debug individual functions or scripts.

 Detailed testing should start with `Ruleset.Test`, `Ruleset.Logging`, `Ruleset.Initialize` and
 `Ruleset.Utility` before doing other tests to confirm basic functionality works, other modules depend on these.